 If you are not yet set up for bill pay, the Make a Payment task area will display a message encouraging you to start paying your bills online.
 Clicking the Go to Payments link will take you to the Bill Pay start page.

-We are experiencing a temporary communication issue with the main Bill Payment system meaning it does not recognize payments made through Make a Payment on the Home Page.
+We are experiencing a temporary communication issue with the main Bill Payment system meaning it does not recognize payments made through Make a Payment on the Consumer Home Page.
 You may have even received an email reminder to pay the same eBill that you just paid using Make a Payment.
 Please go to the main Bill Pay system and file that eBill to resolve the issue.

 If you are a FinanceWorks user, you will see the familiar pie chart in the View My Spending section.
 The pie chart is created with your transaction data that comes directly from FinanceWorks.
 It shows your spending over the past 30 days and each spending category that you have used is represented by a slice of the pie.